KenzieAcademy-Students/kenziecart-app-alexisjgray/README.md

+Cody helped me

 # se-mern-ecommerce-app

 ## Run Client/Server for Development

 First, install all of the dependencies.
 You should only need to do this once.

 ```
 npm install